Zero-Variance Gradients for Variational Autoencoders: More Expressive Decoders

 We benchmark both our standalone Silent Gradients method and the combined approach against baselines on MNIST, ImageNet, and CIFAR-10.
 All models were tuned for optimal hyperparameters and trained until convergence to ensure a fair comparison.
 Our experimental results, presented in \Cref{tab:learnable_var_results}, demonstrate two key findings.
 First, our Silent Gradients method consistently improves the performance of existing gradient estimators.
 In every case, combining a standard estimator with our technique results in a lower BPD score compared to the baseline alone across all tested datasets.
 This shows that our analytical gradient serves as a powerful and general-purpose training aid.
 Second, our method used as a standalone estimator is highly competitive, even outperforming the widely used REINFORCE estimator on both MNIST and ImageNet.
-We defer more experiment details to Appendix \Cref{appendix:experiment_details}, and the visualized reconstruction output is presented in \Cref{appendix:visualized_output}.
+Additional quantitative results and experimental details are provided in Appendix \ref{appendix:experiment_details}, with reconstruction visualizations shown in Appendix \ref{appendix:visualized_output}.

 An analysis of the KL Divergence (KLD) offers an explanation for these performance gains.
-As shown in \Cref{tab:kld_results}, models trained with Silent Gradients consistently achieve a higher KLD, which suggests that the encoder learns a more informative latent representation and better avoids posterior collapse.
+It is important to clarify that our objective is to maximize the ELBO, not to minimize the KL divergence term in isolation.
+A higher KL divergence indicates that the encoder is utilizing the latent space more effectively.
+In our experiments shown in \Cref{tab:kld_results}, models trained with Silent Gradients achieve both higher KL divergence and lower reconstruction loss, resulting in a strictly higher ELBO.
+This suggests that Silent Gradients mitigates posterior collapse, encouraging a more informative latent representation.
 We hypothesize this is because the zero-variance analytical gradient provides a cleaner, more stable training signal to the encoder than the noisy gradients from the standard stochastic estimators.

-It is important to note that while these results are not state-of-the-art, they are by design; our experiments use a simple decoder architecture to isolate the impact of our gradient computation technique, rather than to achieve record-breaking BPD.
-Our method provides a consistent and significant performance lift across all baselines, demonstrating its broad potential as a general tool for improving the training of deep generative models.
+While our results are not state-of-the-art in absolute BPD, our goal is to isolate and evaluate the impact of gradient variance rather than optimize architecture or scale.
+To this end, we intentionally adopt a simple decoder setting that allows a controlled comparison across estimators.
+Within this controlled regime, Silent Gradients consistently achieves meaningful performance gains across all baselines, highlighting its effectiveness as a general optimization tool for generative models.